 James A. Macleod

 Professor Macleod teaches courses in evidence, statutory interpretation, and torts.
 He is the director of the law school’s Center for Law, Language, and Cognition.
-His recent research concerns legal interpretation and concepts that are central to legal theory (such as causation, doubt, and knowledge).
+His recent research concerns legal interpretation and concepts that are central to legal theory (such as public meaning, causation, doubt, and knowledge).
 Macleod’s research takes an “experimental jurisprudence” approach, drawing on empirical methods traditionally associated with cognitive science, linguistics, and psychology to illuminate questions traditionally associated with legal theory.